nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 You can find the 2bwm port I submitted in [pkgsrc-wip](http://pkgsrc-wip.cvs.sourceforge.net/viewvc/pkgsrc-wip/wip/2bwm/).

----

-### pkgsrc and wip
+## pkgsrc and wip

-If you would like to submit your port for others to use you can either subscribe to pkgsrc-wip or ask a NetBSD developer to add it for you which can be tough.
+If you want to submit your port for others to use you can either subscribe to pkgsrc-wip or ask a NetBSD developer to add it for you which can be tough.
 Even though there are many IRC channels in which you can find nice developers, you will have to take the time to get to know them.
 The easiest way for beginners is to submit to pkgsrc-wip so other people can review and test it first.

-pkgsrc-wip is hosted on [sourceforge](https://sourceforge.net/projects/pkgsrc-wip/) and you can easily get cvs access to it if you create an account on sourceforge and send an email to NetBSD developer `@wiz` (Thomas Klausner) asking nicely for commit access.
+pkgsrc-wip is hosted on [sourceforge](https://sourceforge.net/projects/pkgsrc-wip/) and you can easily get cvs access to it if you create an account on there and send an email to NetBSD developer `@wiz` (Thomas Klausner) asking nicely for commit access.
 I got access fairly quickly and he even fixed a port to show me how to do it properly.

 You can also send me an email or talk to me on IRC so I can submit it for you.

-### the options framework
+## the options framework

 You can create port options with the `options.mk` file, like for `wm/dwm`

 	# $NetBSD: options.mk,v 1.2 2011/06/17 11:59:57 obache Exp $

 	PKG_OPTIONS_VAR=			PKG_OPTIONS.dwm
 	PKG_SUPPORTED_OPTIONS=	xinerama
 	PKG_SUGGESTED_OPTIONS=	xinerama